bbauska/W3Cx-3of5/README.md

 22. </section>
 ```

-We can also add another embedded data item in the middle, such as the person\'s address:
+<p>We can also add another embedded data item in the middle, such as the person\'s address:</p>

 ```
 1.  ...
 2.  </dl>